JOALYS PARIS

 PropertyDetails

-Common TreatmentHeat treatment to enhance color and clarity (widely accepted)
+Common TreatmentHeat treatment is a standard, accepted method to enhance color and clarity

 Introduction